Twitter bans posts that 'dehumanize' people in connection with diseases

 Peterson said the three new categories had been added not because there were more reports of hateful language in these areas but because of the potential for offline harm.

 Twitter’s hateful conduct policy already bans attacking or threatening others on the basis of categories such as race, sexual orientation, age, disability or serious disease.
-This update will mean that those attacks do not need to be targeted to an individual or specific group.
+This update will mean that those attacks do not need to be targeted at an individual or specific group.

 Now, even “if it’s a tweet that doesn’t have an @mention that likens a group based on their age, disability or disease to viruses or microbes or maggots, something that’s less than human, that can be in violation of our policy now,” Peterson said.